MikaPham/AwesomePhotos/README.md

 # AWESOME PHOTOS

-An iOS applicationn that allows users to take photo/media and store them on the Cloud (Firebase specifically).
+An iOS application that allows users to take photo/media and store them on the Cloud (Firebase specifically).
 Photos/Medias can also be shared to other users.

 ## Getting Started